In3 Capital Group, Santa Cruz, CA 95061 USA

 4. Lack of alignment on the teamwork for project delivery.
 Disputes between the developer and hired EPC or construction firm can get in the way of completing the assets on time and within budget.
 Lack of aligned incentives cause problems or delays that are completely avoidable.
 All parties need to keep their eyes on the prize.

 These problems are all avoidable — solved by virtue of a unique structure that redesigns project finance from a type of adventure capital to more like a science, shuffling the risk/reward equation, making it more predictable, faster, easier and just better.
+Expanding on these points:

 Problem 1: Mid-Market project finance is an expensive “slippery slope” that may ultimately lead nowhere.